 - Don’t be tempted to put out fires.
 There are always going to be distractions but try to keep focused.
 Turn your email and phone off and just concentrate on the task at hand.

 - Use the resources.
-Most tech companies will have plenty of training on their website for basic functionality.
+Most mortgage marketing technology companies will have plenty of training on their website for basic functionality.
 Master the intro videos first.
 If you don’t have a product owner in your own company who can answer questions, reach out to the tech company to schedule a training with the support team.

 - Team up with your branch or colleagues.
 Working together makes a difference.
 Even though many people are working from home right now, create a Zoom meeting to tackle one piece of the platform at a time.
 If it’s your CRM, first learn what the system does and then learn what it offers before beginning to customize things to work best for you.